ant-design/ant-design/docs/react/generate-picker.en-US.md

 ### Webpack plugin

-If you think it is too troublesome to replace the custom component, we also provide another implementation.
+We also provide another implementation.
 We provide `antd-dayjs-webpack-plugin` plugin to replace `momentjs` to `Day.js` directly without changing a line of existing code.
 More info at [antd-dayjs-webpack-plugin](https://github.com/ant-design/antd-dayjs-webpack-plugin).